Career Resources >

 - Sign in to the BizLink career management system and create your profile, clarifying your job experience and job preferences.
 (CRC Requirement)

 - As an incoming MS students will receive a welcome email message from BizLink once you have been added to the system.
-This usually occurs by the second week of your first semester at UB.
+This usually occurs early in your first semester at UB.

 - Keep your profile up-to-date.
 The CRC staff uses the data to effectively communicate with students and market UB's MS talent to prospective employers.
 (CRC Requirement)